 'And We certainly sent Musa with Our signs, [saying], "Bring out your people from layers of darkness into the light and remind them of the days of Allah".
 Indeed in that are surely signs for everyone who is patient and grateful'.
 [Qur'an, 14:5]

-Today (22nd June 2020) marks the first day of Dhul Qa'dah, one of the divinely ordained sacred months.
+Friday 11th June 2021 will most likely mark the first day of Dhul Qa'dah, one of the divinely ordained sacred months.
 In this article, we'll discuss why Dhul Qa'dah is special in Islam, its historical significance, its characteristics and benefits, tips for maximising your rewards, and why it's important to keep track of the Islamic year.
 Happy reading!

 Why is Dhul Qa'dah special in Islam?